TolerateLess-wav/Coding-Projects/C++/Tiger Game Project/ReadME.txt

-Simple compile the makefile with every other .cpp and .h file present in the same directory.
+Simply compile the makefile with every other .cpp and .h file present in the same directory.

+------------Tiger Card Game-------------
 The aim of the game is to beat the computer!

 Both you and the computer picks a hand from a shuffled deck, and draws a card for a specified amount of rounds.